Making the Moments Count

 So when your to-do list includes making sure your bills are paid, that mom has taken her second dose of medications for the day, the dog has been walked and you have met a critical work deadline, what’s the best way to squeeze in some quality family time?

 Research has shown that remaining socially active and connected with others can actually delay the onset of Alzheimer’s disease or other forms of dementia.
 Deepening a familial bond is especially important for everyone in a family affected by Alzheimer’s disease; as a caregiver, you need to feel that you have the love and support of your siblings, friends and spouses.
 And, of course, grandkids need to feel like grandparents are still a part of their lives.
-According to David Troxel and Virginia Bell’s Best Friends Approach to Alzheimer’s Care, these tips will help you make the most of family time when Alzheimer’s has taken a seat at the table:
+These tips will help you make the most of family time when Alzheimer’s has taken a seat at the table:

 - Introduce yourself and all family members any time it seems necessary – don’t let unprecedented unfamiliarity keep you from missing a beat.
 Re-introduce yourself with a big smile as often as needed to keep the connection with your family member.